QAInsights/terraform-aws-jmeter/README.md

 # JMeter Terraform

-This repo will help you to spin up an AWS EC2 instances with Java, JMeter, and JMeter Plugins installed.
+This repo will help you to spin up an AWS EC2 instance with Java, JMeter, and JMeter Plugins installed.

 ## Prerequisites